volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 Obviously, we received `2` because the state has been updated two times: directly and via `setState` method.

-Using `setState` rerenders the component, kicking off the process called reconciliation.
+Using `setState` re-renders the component, kicking off the process called reconciliation.

 > **Reconciliation** is the process of updating DOM (Document Object Model) by making changes to the component based on the change in state.